 Which martial art is the best martial art?
-So a couple things we need to consider before deciding which martial art is the best martial art.
+We need to consider a couple of things before deciding which martial art is the best martial art.

-If you’re going to go for the ring you can choose any martial art that you want to choose based on your preferences.
+If you’re going to go for the ring, you can choose any martial art that you want to choose based on your preferences.
 For example, if you’re a hitting person like me then go for western boxing.
-And if you’re grappling person and then go for something like wrestling or jujitsu.
+And if you’re grappling a person then go for something like wrestling or jujitsu.
 So that’s kind of up to you, you know?

 Another thing to consider is ranges.
 You’ll need a martial art for each range.
 So there is a kicking range, a punching range, elbow and knee range, grappling range, and ground fighting range.

-When it comes to kicks there’s no better martial art better than Kung Fu types and taekwondo.
-Also lots of mai tai and American style kickboxing and French kickboxing.
+When it comes to kicks there’s no better martial arts better than Kung Fu types and taekwondo.
+Also lots of Muay Thai, American style kickboxing and French kickboxing.
 So practice a combination of these.

 For the punching range there’s no better punching sport than boxing.
 Practice your jabs, your crosses, your hooks, upper cuts, your hooks to the body, body shots, everything.
 Also learning some type of Kung Fu is going to help you because they have all kinds of fist strikes.